serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 };
 ```

-Now, we will [query](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Pagination) DynamoDB table index `tweet-index`
-to retrieve paginated tweets for a given user handle.
-Passing nextToken param implies paginating through the resultset (passed as ExclusiveStartKey).
+Now, we'll query the DynamoDB table index, `tweet-index`, to retrieve paginated tweets for a given user handle.
+Passing the `nextToken` parameter implies paginating through the result set, which is passed as `ExclusiveStartKey`.

-If the result contains LastEvaluatedKey as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L67)
-then return it as nextToken.
+If the result contains `LastEvaluatedKey` as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L67), then return it as nextToken:

 ```
   getPaginatedTweets(handle, args) {